spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/01-aws.md

 2. Access Credentials
     - In the AWS console, create a role with all the four policies created in the previous step.
-Assign this role to the root user or the IAM user to be used from Palette.
+Then, assign this role to the root user or the IAM user to be used from Palette.
-    - In Palette, provide the access key and secret key for the user.
+    - In Palette, provide the user's access and secret keys.

 3. Security Token Service (STS)